evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 ## Infotainment

-You can choose between two sound systems on the BYD Atto 3.
-With the Surroundsystem, you get seven amplifier channels and seven speakers with a max system output of  watts.
-With the Premium sound system, you get seven amplifier channels and 12 speakers with a max system output of  watts.
+One type of sound system is available for the BYD Atto 3.
+With the Dirac, you get five amplifier channels and eight speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.

-The model has 1 USB-C connections as standard.
-The models is equipped with 3 USB-A connections as standard.
+The model has 2 USB-C connections as standard.
+The models is equipped with 2 USB-A connections as standard.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.